arangodb/arangodb/Documentation/Manual/NewFeatures12.md

     > arangoimp --file "input.json" --type json --max-upload-size 16777216 --collection myimport --create-collection true

+### Importing into edge collections

+ArangoDB 1.2 also allows to import documents into edge collections.
+Previous versions only supported importing documents into document collections.

+When importing data into edge collections, it is mandatory that all imported documents contain the `_from` and `_to` attributes containing valid references.

 ### Logging of import failures

 When documents are imported via the REST bulk import API (@ref HttpImport), ArangoDB